Last Updated on

 sudo killall -HUP mDNSResponder; sleep 2;

-Step #3: You have to enter Mac password.
-[Password is not visible when type in terminal]
+Step #3: You have to enter the Mac password.
+[Password is not visible when typing in terminal]

 Step #4: Close the Terminal app, to do so, press Command+Q.